 Best overall shampoo for color-treated hair

-Best (less-expensive) shampoo for color-treated hair
+Best (less expensive) shampoo for color-treated hair

 Best shampoo for daily use on color-treated hair

-Jacome calls Davines Oi Shampoo “perfect for folks who need to wash their hair everyday” because the Roucou- and sunflower-seed-oil–infused formula is extremely hydrating and gentle.
+Jacome calls Davines Oi Shampoo “perfect for folks who need to wash their hair every day” because the Roucou- and sunflower-seed-oil–infused formula is extremely hydrating and gentle.
 “It leaves your hair shiny and soft,” she says, while also giving “an iridescence to your color that makes it look freshly done.”

-Best color-safe shampoo for bleached blondes
+Best color-safe shampoo for double-processed, bleached blondes

 Blonde hair has a tendency to take on yellow or green tones over time.
 To protect blondes from getting brassy, Thompson’s go-to is Rahua Color Full Shampoo, which deposits violet color into the hair’s cuticle to counteract the brassiness.
 “It’s the purple shampoo you have been looking for,” she promises.
 The chemical-free and plant-based formula also gives a healthy lather that comes from a coconut oil surfactant rather than a drying detergent, “so it’s very gentle on the hair,” adds Anessa Daviero of Headdress Hair Salon.

-Best color-safe shampoo for balayage
+Best color-safe shampoo for highlights

 Best color-safe shampoo for brunettes

-O’Gara typically tells her clients to wash once a week with a toning shampoo, to “stay ahead of the brass that will naturally set in as the oxidation process unfolds in between color services.”
+O’Gara typically tells her clients to wash once a week with a toning shampoo to “stay ahead of the brass that will naturally set in as the oxidation process unfolds in between color services.”
 She loves Fanola No Orange, a blue pigmented shampoo for brunettes struggling with unwanted orange tones.
 “One to two applications should subtly tone the hair, extending the life of those pricey highlights,” she adds.
 But it’s best to use such shampoos no more than once a week, as excessive use can not only dry the hair but cause an overload of purple or blue pigment that leaves the intended color looking drab.